yetanalytics/lrsql/doc/startup.md

     -u "[api-key]:[api-secret]" \
     -d '[statement data]'
 ```
 where `api-key` and `api-secret` are the credential pair you created earlier, `host` and `port` are set for your webserver, and `statement data` is your Statement (which you can copy-paste from above).
-This should return a json array containing a single UUID; this is the Statement ID that the SQL LRS generated (since the Statement did not have a pre-existing ID).
+This should return a JSON array containing a single UUID; this is the Statement ID that the SQL LRS generated (since the Statement did not have a pre-existing ID).

 In order to retrieve that statement, you can run the following command:
 ```